Pylons/pyramid/docs/narr/views.rst

 view

   The Python dotted-path name to the view callable.
+This attribute is required unless a ``template`` attribute also exists.
+If a ``template`` attribute exists on the directive, this attribute defaults to a view that returns an empty dictionary (see :ref:`views_with_templates`).

 for